CHARACTERISTICS OF THE CLASS

 A. TRAINING AND EXPERIENCE

-High school graduation or equivalent, and a minimum of 5 years of advanced secretarial or administrative assistant experience.
-Proficiency in Microsoft Word, Excel, Power Point, and Adobe Acrobat required.
-Typing test from CareerSource Brevard must be submitted with employment application to be considered.
+Associate’s Degree in Business Administration, Accounting or related field and a minimum of 5 years of advanced secretarial or administrative assistant experience.
+Typing test from CareerSource Brevard must be submitted with employment application to be considered

 B. KNOWLEDGE, SKILLS AND ABILITIES